jona42-ui/jona42-ui/README.md

 I AM A SOFTWARE ENGINEERING STUDENT, TECH ENTHUSIAST, STRATEGIST AND PROBLEM SOLVER.

-- 🔭 I’m currently working on A DRAW ON BODY DIAGRAM APP at @openmrs
+- 🔭 I’m currently working on A DRAW ON BODY DIAGRAM APP at @openmrs with @gsoc'23
 - 🌱 I’m currently learning SOTWARE ARTCHITECTURE.
 - 👯 I’m looking to collaborate on FRONT-END PROJECTS.
 - 🤔 I’m looking for help with DISTRIBUTED SYSTEMS.